Christinamawel/indecision/Log.md

 12:00 - 1:00 Continue following along with video to adding functionality to the operator buttons and adding a decimal button. begin adding equal button functionality

+5:30 - 6:00 finish adding functionality to the calculator app and finish video.